Knowledge Management - Style Guide for Knowledge Articles in TeamDynamix

 • Use unordered lists when the order doesn't matter.
 Try to go in alphabetical order unless another sorting is more logical.

-• Use ordered lists to show priority or when steps must be followed sequentially
+• Use ordered lists to show priority or when steps must be followed sequentially.

 • Screenshots - use the Add Collapsible Panel template to hide screenshots